tinytecher/Wonder-Woman-Tribute/README.md

 In this project, I included a CSS reset file to ensure consistent and predictable styling across different browsers.
 The CSS reset helps to normalize default browser styles and behaviors, providing a clean slate to apply custom styling.
 By using the CSS reset, I ensure that my project has a solid foundation and reduces potential cross-browser inconsistencies.

 The provided CSS reset file adopts best practices from various sources, such as Eric Meyer, HTML5 Doctor, and HTML5 Boilerplate, to establish a baseline for styling elements and prevent unexpected default styles.

-## Project Deployment

-The Wonder Woman Fan Website is deployed using Netlify.
-You can visit the deployed site by clicking the following link: [Wonder Woman Tribute](https://wonder-woman-tribute.netlify.app)

 ## Acknowledgments